Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/assets.md

 # Assets

 Assets are representations of stored data.
-Some assets may be serialisations of native Trimble Creator objects, e.g. a graph created by a user.
+E.g. a graph created by a user.
 Other types of assets may be external in origin and uploaded, e.g. an IGES or OBJ model.

 ### Asset URI